 The restaurant has high-domed roofs and carved pillars and is spread across two levels.
 One has a wrap-around outdoor terrace that is covered and very popular with guests when it's too warm to dine inside.
 The circular open-air buffet sits between these two tiers and you can see the chefs cooking in the middle; all meals are served from here buffet style.
 The lounge and bar are housed in a separate building with some seating areas on the mezzanine level, where there's also a TV with satellite channels.
 Like the restaurant, the lounge and bar have a rustic, African-inspired décor.

 Stone pathways lead through the acacia trees to the two-storey thatched-roof rondavels.
 These are slightly 'hobbity' and rather charming from the outside, but inside each rondavel contains three modestly-sized, rather bland, modern hotel rooms: two downstairs and one slightly larger one upstairs, each with its own outside entrance.
 The rooms are more or less semi-circular with stone-tiled floors dotted with African rugs.
 Twin or double beds with carved wooden headboards and African-print bedspreads dominate each room.
-There is a dressing table and mirror, a luggage rack and built-in cupboards with hanging space and shelves, and a digital room safe.
+There is a dressing table and mirror, a luggage rack and built-in cupboards with hanging space and shelves, free standing fans and a digital room safe.
 Sliding glass doors lead out onto a small balcony furnished with two canvas director's chairs so you can relax and enjoy the views over the Serengeti.